ZmicierGT/fcore/readme.md

 It is the report generated by the script above:
 ![Backtesting Report](ma_classification.png "Backtesting Report")

-Here we see that classification helped to better distinguish signals of the strategy and decreased the loses.
+Here we see that classification helped to better distinguish signals of the strategy and decreased the losses.

-# Other Examples
+## Other Examples

 The examples above are only a little part of what Fcore is capable.
 The following examples illustrates the wider usage of the framework.